 In a world that is increasingly subject to laws and regulations, every business needs employees who are savvy about the laws that affect business.
 The Business Law minor is comprised of a series of courses designed to provide a strong background in a wide range of laws that business need to be aware of, and provide students with the ability to recognize – and avoid – legal pitfalls.
 Additionally, the Business Law minor will provide students with a clear understanding of how legal disputes are resolved and the ability to appreciate the cost and complexity of disputes, and enable students to reduce the costs and complexities by being able to communicate clearly with lawyers about the legal issues.

 Note: Minors cannot be earned after the degree has been conferred.

 This minor is not open to majors in the Bachelor of Individualized Studies and the Bachelor of Applied Studies.

-The advisor for this minor is Dr. Matt Holt, Finance Department.
+The advisor for this minor is the Dr. Daniel James, Finance Department.

 Consult the College of Business section in NMSU’s online Catalogs for information on our minors.